Music FAQ

 Original Music

-In the case of the 48Hours, the best solution is to get volunteer musicians to write, perform and record an original score over the weekend.
-Not only is it easier in terms of copyright consideration - it's much more in the spirit of making the entire short within the 48Hours.
+In the case of 48Hours, the best solution is to get musicians to join your team who can write, perform and record an original score over the weekend.
+Not only is it easier in terms of copyright considerations - it's much more in the spirit of making the entire short within the 48Hours.

-Composers and musicians can be found in many places, through music courses at polytechs or universites, or on social media in groups such as the New Zealand Musicians Networking Group.
-You could also connect with the Screen Music & Sound Guild of New Zealand, they have a lot of contacts and may be able to point you towards keen, emerging composers.
+Composers and musicians can be found in many places.
+You might see them at a gig, through music courses at polytechs or universites, or on social media, in groups such as the New Zealand Musicians Networking Group.
+You could also connect with the Screen Music & Sound Guild of New Zealand who have a lot of contacts and may be able to point you towards keen, emerging composers.

 Subscription Music